vincefn/pyvkfft/README.rst

 Use ``pyvkfft-test --help`` to list available options.

-You can use the ``pyvkfft/pyvkfft_test_suite.py`` script to run the comprehensive test suite which is used to evaluate pyvkfft before a new release.
+You can use the ``pyvkfft-test-suite`` script to run the comprehensive test suite which is used to evaluate pyvkfft before a new release.
+Several options are available to target specific (C2C, R2C..) transforms or even run a random subset of transform sizes for fast detection of issues.

 TODO
 ----